f1betting/F1Betting/README.md

 ## ℹ️ About The Project

 An API to do bets with your friends about F1 race results!

-The API uses Google's OAuth2 tokens to handle users, so a Google project Client ID is required.

-This project was made to use with [F1API](https://github.com/niek-o/F1API) as part of research for my internship.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>